Illustration and Training

 Presentations by healthcare professionals from university hospitals and the ICM

 Recognizing the major changes transforming the healthcare sector and the training needs of technical professionals in the field, the Montpellier-Nîmes School of Medicine is now mobilizing its academic resources to meet the economic needs of the company.
-The Montpellier-Nîmes Faculty of Medicine has therefore collaborated with Quantum Surgical to design a customized training program tailored to the company’s specific needs.
+The Montpellier-Nîmes School of Medicine has therefore collaborated with Quantum Surgical to design a customized training program tailored to the company’s specific needs.